CMSgov/qpp-eu-data/DEVELOPMENT.md

 |KY        |clay       |

 #### Common Gotchas
-- The fact sheet is often riddled leading and trailing extra spaces, tabs, new lines, etc.  These need to be stripped in the final `euc_counties.csv` file.
+- The fact sheet is often riddled with leading and trailing whitespace.
+These need to be stripped in the final `euc_counties.csv` file.
 - Louisiana calls their county equivalents a `parish`.
 The fact sheet may report just the parish name, but the Census data marks the areas as parishes.
 So you must manually add `parish` to any Louisiana 'counties', eg